Pure-Farming/Documentation/docs/resource-types/livestock/treatments/group-treament-event.md

 ### Embedded Animal Set

-Embedded animal set in Group Treatment Event are...
+An embedded animal set is a set of animals embedded in a specific group treatment event.

 ```json
 {